nathancmoore/data-structures/README.md

 Time Complexity.
 Neither of these methods requires iteration through a list of elements.
 An element is merely selected and returned.
 This is Constant Time or O(1).

+Doubly-Linked List
+******************
+We have implemented a doubly linked list.
+We now have to take into account the previous node during all operations.
+Nodes point in both directions now.
+For example, if a node of a middle value is removed --> the previous node must point to the node ahead of the current.

+Push
+Insert new Node to the front of the list.

+Search
+Return a node if it is contained in the list.

+Remove
+Delete a node from the list.

+Pop
+Return the head of a list and then delete it.

+Display
+Print the contents of the List.

+Shift
+Return and remove tail node from list.

+Append
+Add new tail to the end of the list.